peng-ubco/Localization-ParticleFilter/README.md

 The world map and sensor data can be obtained from the data folder.

-By running the 'particle_filter.py', you can get the following results.
+By running the 'particle_filter.py', the results are visualized as follows.
+The red dots represents the particles, and mean of particles' estimate is shown using the black arrow.

 ![alt text](mygif.gif)